 In those last few words my life goals changed.
 As I walked out the auditorium that night 38 years before all I knew was that I wanted to serve God with all my life.
 The conference had been life alterning in so many ways.
 At this I realized who I was and who I was going to be, had all been nurtured in me by my "mother."
 The church was my mother.
 The Presbyterian Church who had raised my parents, my grandparents, my great grandparents back centuries had now given birth to me.
 It had given me nurture and faith in Christ.
 And it was something that was bonded to me forever.

 That following week in 1974, I walked into my parents bedroom one morning around 10 and found my mother seated in a rocking chair reading her Bible and devotional.
 As she looked up she asked me to come sit beside her.
 As we sat there in the room, I shared what I had experienced and I thought I was going to be a minister.
-Her response to me was that it was going to be a hard life, but if that was where I was to go, she and Dad would support me.
+Her response was that being a minister was going to be a hard life, but if that what I wanted, she and Dad would support me.
 Those words were the only words of affirmation that I needed.

 My mother who had given birth to me, who nurtured me, and helped me grow into the young man I was becoming, believed in me enough to let me walk where and when I needed to go.
 Now 38 years latter, I am who I am because of her nuture and love.
 And I am who I am becuase of the nuture and love of hundreds, if not thousands of fellow Presbyterians and Christians.